syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

    wheelEffect.Subtype = EffectSubtype.Wheel4

-   'Saves the Presentation to the file system.
+   'Saves the Presentation to the file system

    pptxDoc.Save("Result.pptx")